MartyRath/labMoviesApp/README.md

 Functionality:

 - Additional filtering: filter movies by year, actors by name
+- Multi-criteria Search: Can search by combining text, year, genre
 - Fantasy movie feature - Users can create a fantasy movie

 ### Setup requirements.